JCAvenue/csrf-token/README.md

 [![made-with-PHP](https://img.shields.io/badge/Made%20with-PHP-1f425f.svg)](https://GitHub.com/JCAvenue/csrf-token/)

 This CSRF-TOKEN is written in PHP and very simple to use.
-It generate random token in every refresh of the browser page.
+It generates random token in every refresh of the browser page.

 ## Generate token
 ```